 The demand for graphite for lithium-ion batteries and EAFs is expected to skyrocket in the coming decades.
 Without graphite, key economic sectors such as transport and industry would face difficulties decarbonizing.
 However, graphite comes in many different types.
 Whereas lithium-ion batteries can use both natural and synthetic graphite in their production processes, EAFs primarily rely on synthetic graphite.
-It is not only securing the right quantity of graphite that matters, although this is challenging enough on its own.
-Instead, it is the combination of having the right quantity of the right quality graphite that matters.
+Having the quantity of graphite, although challenging, is not enough.
+Instead, it has the right quality in the right quantity that matters.
 This section describes the different types of graphite and discusses the leading players in graphite mining.
 Lastly, state of the art and new graphite processing methods are explained.